tol3dotcom/lotteryminers/setup.md

 4.  **Save & Restart:**
     - Click **"Save"** .
     - The device will restart.
 It will now attempt to connect to your home WiFi and start mining .
+> Nano devices a blue LED will blink indicating mining activity.
 ---

 ## 5. Step 3: Reading the Display